Juvenile offender: prosecution as of September 30, 2021

 This hearing is also intended to determine any compensation payable to the victims of the crime.

-Following this hearing, a period of educational testing Let's start.
-It will last between 6 and 9 months.
+Following this hearing, a period of educational probation Let's start.
+It lasts between 6 and 9 months.
 During this period, several measures can be put in place.
 These include: an obligation to remain in a specific geographical area and an obligation to justify it, an obligation to stay at home, provisional judicial educational measures, medical or psychological expertise. - Then, a hearing is held on the delivery of the penalty that the minor will have to execute.
 This 2nd hearing can take place in two ways:

 - Either in the Council Chamber for the delivery of educational measures or work of general interest, internship or confiscation of property used in the commission of the offense (the juvenile judge in the Council Chamber not being able to pronounce a prison sentence)